Vitamin B3 (Niacin)

 Niacin Supplement

-Vitamin B3 (niacin) supplement is available in the form of nicotinic acid or nicotinamide.
-The supplements are also available as a prescribed medicine that supports a healthy blood lipid profile.
+The beneficial supplement of vitamin B3 (Niacin) is available in the form of nicotinic acid or nicotinamide.
+The supplements are also available as a prescribed medicine that helps to control a healthy blood lipid profile.
 When supplementation is far beyond the RDA recommendation, it causes unpleasant side effects of flushing.

 Toxicity of Vitamin B3